Home Entertainment HULU ANNOUNCED 2021 SLATE AT TELEVISION CRITICS ASSOCIATION WINTER PRESS TOUR

 Company Also Reveals Premiere Dates for ‘The Handmaid’s Tale’ Season Four, ‘Marvel’s M.O.D.O.K.’ and ‘Love, Victor’ Season Two

-During the Television Critics Association’s Winter Press Tour, Hulu presented the company’s lineup of upcoming original programming including the fourth season of Emmy®, Golden Globe® and Peabody Award-winning series “The Handmaid’s Tale,” the third and final season of comedy series “Shrill” starring Aidy Bryant, and new adult animation series “Marvel’s M.O.D.O.K.,” all of which join the company’s collection of premium original content.
+During the Television Critics Association’s Winter Press Tour, Hulu presented the company’s lineup of upcoming original programming.
+This includes the fourth season of Emmy®, Golden Globe® and Peabody Award-winning series “The Handmaid’s Tale.”
+It also includes the third and final season of comedy series “Shrill” starring Aidy Bryant.
+Additionally, there’s the new adult animation series “Marvel’s M.O.D.O.K.,” all of which join the company’s collection of premium original content.

-The company also announced a series order for new original limited series “Iron Mike” from 20th Television and the team behind “I, Tonya,” as well as an early third season renewal for “Animaniacs” from Steven Spielberg.
+The company announced a series order for a new original limited series titled “Iron Mike.”
+It is from 20th Television and the team behind “I, Tonya.”
+The company also announced an early third season renewal for “Animaniacs” from Steven Spielberg.

 With 39.4 million subscriptions as of Jan.
-2, 2021, Hulu has gained remarkable momentum over the past year with the streamer recently earning a record 10 Golden Globe nominations across five titles, five SAG Award nominations, five WGA Award nominations and seven NAACP Image Award nominations.
+2, 2021, Hulu has gained remarkable momentum over the past year.
+The streamer recently earned a record 10 Golden Globe nominations across five titles.
+It also received five SAG, five WGA, and seven NAACP Image Award nominations.

 Hulu Greenlights Limited Series “Iron Mike”

-Hulu has picked up 8-episode limited series “Iron Mike.”
-From the team behind “I, Tonya,” the series explores the wild, tragic and controversial life and career behind one of the most polarizing figures in sports culture – heavyweight champion Mike Tyson.
+Hulu has picked up the 8-episode limited series “Iron Mike.”
+From the team behind “I, Tonya,” the series explores the wild, tragic, and controversial life.
+It covers the career of one of the most polarizing figures in sports culture, heavyweight champion Mike Tyson.

-From 20th Television and created by “I, Tonya” screenwriter Steven Rogers, showrunner Karin Gist will executive produce with Claire Brown of The Gist Of It, along with the “I, Tonya” team of Rogers, director Craig Gillespie, Clubhouse Pictures’ Bryan Unkeless and Scott Morgan, LuckyChap’s Margot Robbie, Tom Ackerley, and Brett Hedblom and Entertainment 360’s Darin Friedman.
+The show is from 20th Television and created by “I, Tonya” screenwriter Steven Rogers.
+Showrunner Karin Gist will executive produce with Claire Brown of The Gist Of It.
+The “I, Tonya” team of Rogers and director Craig Gillespie will also be involved.
+Bryan Unkeless and Scott Morgan are part of the team from Clubhouse Pictures.
+Margot Robbie, Tom Ackerley, and Brett Hedblom are part of the team from LuckyChap.
+Entertainment 360’s Darin Friedman is included as well.

 Beloved Franchise “Animaniacs” from Steven Spielberg, Amblin Television and Warner Bros.
 Animation Picks Up an Early Third Season Renewal Ahead of Season Two Launch

-Following a successful first season and practically blowing up the internet, “Animaniacs” has been renewed for a third, zany season on Hulu consisting of 10 episodes.
-The series garnered the most social mentions of any Hulu Original to date over its season one opening weekend proving that fans can’t get enough of watching Yakko, Wakko and Dot as they wreak havoc and mayhem in the lives of everyone they meet.
+Following a successful first season, “Animaniacs” practically blew up the internet.
+It has been renewed for a third, zany season on Hulu, comprising 10 episodes.
+The series garnered the most social mentions of any Hulu Original to date over its season one opening weekend.
+This proved that fans can’t get enough of watching Yakko, Wakko, and Dot.
+They wreak havoc and mayhem in the lives of everyone they meet.
 The second season of “Animaniacs” will debut later this year.

 After returning to their beloved home, the Warner Bros.
-Water Tower, the Animaniacs waste no time in causing chaos and comic confusion as they run loose through the studio and beyond, turning the world into their personal playground.
-Joining Yakko, Wakko and Dot are fan-favorite characters Pinky and the Brain who will also return to continue their quest for world domination.
+Water Tower, the Animaniacs waste no time in causing chaos.
+They create comic confusion as they run loose through the studio.
+Beyond the studio, they turn the world into their personal playground.
+Fan-favorite characters Pinky and the Brain join Yakko, Wakko, and Dot.
+They will also return to continue their quest for world domination.

 Hulu, Amblin Television and Warner Bros.
 Animation join forces again to extend the legacy of the iconic, family friendly animated series.
 Steven Spielberg returns as executive producer of the series, with Sam Register, President, Warner Bros.
 Animation and Cartoon Network Studios, Amblin Television Co-Presidents Darryl Frank and Justin Falvey also serving as executive producers.
 Wellesley Wild serves as showrunner and executive producer.
 Gabe Swarr serves as co-executive producer.
 “Animaniacs” is produced by Amblin Television in association with Warner.